 Suica Fare Processing • JESCA Cloud

 This is the traditional Suica network system centerpiece that locally processes touch transit stored fare on station gates and touch e-Money payments in stores.
-The station gate fare side is getting a major new addition in 2023 with a simplified cloud based Suica transit fare network rolling out to 44 Tohoku area JR East stations.
-This new Cloud Suica area closely aligns with Suica 2 in 1 Region Affiliate cards launching this year.
+The station gate fare side is getting a major new expansion on May 27, 2023 with a simplified cloud based Suica transit fare network rolling out to 44 Tohoku area JR East stations.
+This new Cloud Suica area closely aligns with recently launched Suica 2 in 1 Region Affiliate cards.

 The store payment side also has a simplified cloud based FeliCa payment network and a name: JESCA-Cloud.
 System details are vague but Cloud Suica transit fare and JESCA Cloud store payments appear to do the same thing: move transaction processing off local hardware and onto the cloud.
 Fast processing time is very important at transit gates, Suica tap times are the fastest out there.
 Those familiar with the Suica system say Cloud Suica will spilt it 50% local processing / 50% cloud processing.
 Dumber terminals, smarter cloud that still offers great Suica service…we hope.